devster19/mkai-goku-service/README.md

 ## 🆘 Support

-For issues and questions:
+For support and questions:
-1. Check the API documentation at `http://localhost:8000/docs`
+- Check the documentation in each directory
-2. Review the test output for debugging information
+- Review the API endpoints
-3. Check agent health endpoints for individual agent status
-4. Review system logs for detailed error information

-## 🔮 Future Enhancements

-- [ ] Database integration for storing analysis results
-- [ ] Real-time market data integration
-- [ ] Advanced analytics and machine learning models
-- [ ] Web-based dashboard for results visualization
-- [ ] Multi-language support
-- [ ] Integration with business planning tools
-- [ ] Automated report generation
-- [ ] Mobile application support
+- Test with the provided examples